Solihull: 20th century

-On 8 July 1939, Prime Minister Neville Chamberlain and the Duchess of Kent opened Solihull's airport 'Elmdon Airport'.
-The Elmdon Terminal, which incorporated the airport's air traffic control tower, is famous for having been designed by Norman and Dawbarn in an Art Deco style.
-Shortly after opening it would be requisitioned for the Second World War, becoming RAF Elmdon.
-On 8 July 1946, the aerodrome was reopened to civilian operations, though it remained under government control.
-In 1960 control of the airport was handed to Birmingham City Council, and the airport was renamed 'Birmingham International Airport'.
-At the time despite being England's second city, Birmingham was without an airport and Elmdon Airport in Solihull was the closest.
-Reflecting the fact that Birmingham Airport was in Solihull and not Birmingham, a train station called Birmingham International Rail Station was added to transport travelers the 8 mile journey into Birmingham.
+On 8 July 1939, Prime Minister Neville Chamberlain and the Duchess of Kent opened "Elmdon Airport" in Solihull.
+The Elmdon Terminal, which incorporated the airport's air traffic control tower, is famous for having been designed by Norman and Dawbarn in the Art Deco style.
+Shortly after its opening, the airport was requisitioned for use in World War II, becoming RAF Elmdon.
+On 8 July 1946, the aerodrome was reopened to civilian operations, although it remained under government control.
+In 1960, control of the airport was handed to Birmingham City Council, and it was renamed "Birmingham International Airport".
+At that time, despite being England's second city, Birmingham was without an airport, and Elmdon Airport in Solihull was the closest.
+Reflecting the fact that Birmingham Airport was in Solihull and not Birmingham, Birmingham International Rail Station was provided to transport passengers over the 8 mi journey to Birmingham.
 The airport and station are connected via Air-Rail Link.
-The airport is still affectionately known amongst some Solihull residents as Elmdon Airport.
+Amongst some Solihull residents, the airport is still affectionately known as Elmdon Airport.

-By the time the Second World War started Solihull had become a reception area for evacuated Children from Coventry and the East End of London.
-Some barrage balloons, smokescreens and searchlights were erected around Solihull in an effort to confuse any enemy bomber planes flying over head on their way to critical major industrial areas.
-A military convalescent hospital was opened in Tudor Grange House.
-A British Restaurant was opened up on Mill Lane.
+By the time World War II began, Solihull had become a reception area for evacuated children from Coventry and the East End of London.
+Some barrage balloons, smokescreen generators and searchlights were erected around Solihull in an effort to confuse any enemy bomber aircraft flying over head on their way to critical major industrial areas.
+A military convalescent hospital was opened in Tudor Grange House, and a British Restaurant was opened up on Mill Lane.
 The town adopted the ship HMS Vivacious in 1942.
 In preparation for the D-Day landings, an American Army headquarters was established on Blossomfield Road.
 The town also had a Home Guard Battalion.

-In 1954, Queen Elizabeth II granted a Royal Charter of Incorporation making Solihull into a Municipal Borough; ten years later it was given the status of County Borough.
-Reorganisation of boundaries and council responsibilities in 1974 created the Metropolitan Borough of Solihull by the merger of the Solihull County Borough and most of the Meriden Rural District, which forms the main rural part of the borough and county.
+In 1954, Queen Elizabeth II granted a Royal Charter of Incorporation, making Solihull a Municipal Borough and, ten years later, it was given the status of County Borough.
+Reorganisation of boundaries and council responsibilities in 1974 created the Metropolitan Borough of Solihull, by the merger of the Solihull County Borough and most of the Meriden Rural District, which forms the main rural part of the borough and county.
 It included Balsall Common, Barston, Berkswell, Bickenhill, Castle Bromwich, Chelmsley Wood, Elmdon, Fordbridge, Hampton in Arden, Hockley Heath, Kingshurst, Knowle, Marston Green, Meriden, Olton, Smiths Wood, Solihull, Shirley and Temple Balsall.
 A coat of arms was granted to the borough, with a Black Griffin taken from the arms of the Earls of Aylesford of Meriden, a Silver Fleur-de-lys comes from the Digby family associated with Coleshill and Fordbridge, and a Black Greyhound taken from the arms of the Greswolds, of Solihull town.